ceifa/wasmoon/README.md

 ## Edge Cases

-### Numbers

-WASM does not support 64 bit integers only 32 bit integers and 64 bit doubles.
-If a number is an integer and will fit within a Lua integer then it will be pushed as a Lua native integer type.
-However, if it exceeds that size even if it is still an integer it will be pushed as a 64 bit double.
-This is unlikely to effect inteoperability with JS since JS treats all numbers the same but should allow some optimisation within Lua for smaller numbers.

 ### Null

 `null` is not exposed to Lua and it has no awareness of it which can cause some issues when using it a table. `nil` is equivalent to `undefined`.
 Issue #39 tracks this and a workaround until `null` is added into Wasmoon.